-- Monitor social, geographic, and industry risks using a specialized ERP system and update our supplier list annually to ensure ongoing transparency and follow-up with our suppliers. - Regularly carry out annually internal assessments or audits of the achieved results and communicate internally the results at relevant levels within the company. - Annually request feedback from our high-risk suppliers using an updated questionnaire as required by the Transparency Act process. - Learn from the experience and the feedback that the company has acquired through our due diligence assessments and use it to improve the process and results in the future.
+- Monitor social, geographic, and industry risks using a specialized ERP system and update our supplier list annually to ensure ongoing transparency and follow-up with our suppliers. - Regularly carry out annually internal assessments or audits of the achieved results and communicate internally the results at relevant levels within the company. - Learn from the experience and the feedback that the company has acquired through our due diligence assessments and use it to improve the process and results in the future.